 The trial court then granted a more limited TRO on April 9, which prompted the State to file another mandamus petition with the Fifth Circuit.
 The Fifth Circuit again issued an administrative stay of the TRO pending a decision on the State’s petition on April 10, except for the portion of the TRO blocking the State from banning abortion for patients who would be at or past the gestational limit in Texas (22 weeks LMP) when the EO expired.
 On April 11, we filed an emergency request with the U.S. Supreme Court asking them to lift the stay.
 On April 13, the Fifth Circuit lifted the portion of the administrative stay of the TRO that was blocking the State from banning medication abortion, again still pending a final decision on the mandamus petition, and in response we withdrew our petition with the Supreme Court on April 14.

 On April 20, the Fifth Circuit granted the State's second mandamus petition, allowing the State to again prohibit medication abortion.
-On April 22, the State confirmed that the new Executive Order taking effect the same day permits abortion clinics to resume providing care.
+On April 22, a new Executive Order took effect, which the State confirmed permitted abortion clinics to resume providing care.